IEA Heat Pump Conference 2017

 What are the conference topics?

-The Conference will start with six workshops and will continue after a plenary opening session with high level speakers with three days of presentations.
-Keynote presentations will open each morning and afternoon session.
-The very successful call for papers have generated 250 high quality papers.
-The Conference therewith will have the unique opportunity to present four main conference tracks.
+The very successful call for papers have generated 264 high quality papers.
+The Conference therewith had the unique opportunity to present four main conference tracks on:

 - Industrial Heat Pumps and Waste Heat